If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before

 The Daily Routine

 Guests participate in the daily routine, including the morning group meditation which begins at 5:00 am and the evening group meditation which begins at 7:00 pm or 7:30 pm.
-The daily morning routine also includes a brief chore and a three hour work period.
-Physical disabilities/sensitivities are taken into account when work tasks are decided upon in the 7:30 am work meeting.
+The daily morning routine also includes a brief chore and a three-hour work period.
+Physical disabilities/sensitivities are taken into account when work tasks are assigned in the 7:30 am work meeting.
 We ask guests to inform the guest monk of any physical problems that may prevent specific types of work, for example, heavy lifting or digging.